dev-o-los/xlerate/readme2.md

 `simple_sizer` has many tricks up it's sleeve

-[1] Handle UI layouts using according to diffrent screen sizes.
+[1] Handle UI layouts using according to different screen sizes.

 [2] Uses Extensions for easy access of various widgets.

 [3] Useful pre-created methods and widgets for good-looking ui.

 [4] Reactive Widgets for responsive design.

+[5] Useful helper methods to minimize boiler code.

 ## Table of contents